 Why is visual demonstration of this method critical?

-Author Name: ___________( protein Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Andreas Schreiber: The protocol includes several critical steps that require correct handling.
+A visual demonstration of the protein extrusion and stratification when initiating the vesicular assembly increases the success.

 Introduction of Demonstrator: (Said by you on camera)